|

 that's not much pressure, is it?"

-Before launching
+Before launching his own

-"Lucille
+"Lucille Kelly

-Kelly brought him over to the station," said Molloy, recalling
+brought him over to the station," said Molloy, recalling

 the late Manchester advertising executive and Democratic Party activist.